uwplse/analytics-data/README.md

 from within its directory.
 You can then look at the Git history to see the processed data.

+To find out what the name of the module a particular session corresponds to, you can modify the [/scripts/q2/replay.py](replay) script to

 The [changes](/changes) directory contains a complete [list of all of the changes](/changes/all-changes.md) that we found in the manual analysis of this processed data, as well as [benchmarks from the paper](/changes/benchmarks.md), with links to the relevant diffs.

+# Notes

+Please do reuse our data if it helps you!
+But before you do, please read the paper, especially the discussion section, for information about the data before you interpret it.

+For example, as we note in the  paper, we could not automatically distinguish failures from user backtracking for User 5.
+So even though processed data is annotated with "success" and "failure," for User 5, it will always appear as "success," and you must manually inspect the data in question to determine whether this is actually a success.

+Likewise, due to a bug in CoqIDE and Proof General that we have reported and that is fixed in the latest Coq version, we could not always determine the name of the module that corresponds to a given session.
+For impacted users, the module will always appear as "Top."
+This means that manual analysis is needed in order to determine if two sessions refer to the same file.